⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 The violation can be minor.

-The authority is still real.
+The authority is still valid.

 But the scope of the stop remains limited to its purpose.